-From Jennifer on August 27th, 2009 in Green Remodeling
+From Dean Dowd on August 27, 2009 in Green Remodeling

 - Both a graywater recycling system and rainwater collection setup.
 These systems store water and use it as needed for irrigating the backyard food garden and landscaping.